KunyuHe/QuinninR/Work Samples/WS2/Final_Project_KunyuHE.md

 ## Missing Values

-Make a summary table of `ames_train` (for simplicity of this report, the summary table is hiden).
+Make a summary table of `ames_train` (for simplicity of this report, the summary table is hidden).

 ```r